JetBrains/mps-coderules/samples/lambdacalc/README.md

 This project is made with [JetBrains MPS](https://www.jetbrains.com/mps/) using *coderules* experimental extension.

+Details of implementation can be found in the [article](https://github.com/fisakov/typechecking-lambdacalc) available online.

 ### Installation

 The code in this project relies on *coderules* languages and solutions to be available, either as a project library or as a plugin.
 There are two possibilities to install coderules: